data-gymnasia/courses/content/numerical-computing/content.md

 ::: .exercise
 **Exercise**
 (i) Arbitrary-precision arithmetic is helpful for inspecting the behavior of lower precision formats.
-Find the exact value of the difference between 1.1 the `{jl} Float64`value nearest 1.1.
-(Hint: `{jl} big(1.1)`interprets 1.1 as a Float64 value—look at that value and mentally subtract 1.1).
+Find the exact value of the difference between 1.1 and the `{jl} Float64` value nearest 1.1.
+(Hint: `{jl} big(1.1)` interprets 1.1 as a Float64 value—look at that value and mentally subtract 1.1).

 (ii) Confirm that calculating the decimal representation of $2^{100,000}$ is no problem with big number arithmetic.
 Convert the resulting sequence of decimal digits to a string and find its length.
 :::